 All the great political economists, Marx, Keynes, Walras, and Marshall, have taken it for granted that a basic theoretical framework is needed to come to grips with the immense complexity of the modern world.
 Perhaps, the best example is provided by Keynes's logical multiplier, a principle, which may get realised in most diverse real world situations (Keynes 1973/1936, pp. 122-25); we could add his Treatise on Money, which is divided into two volumes; the first, The Pure Theory of Money, is on principles, the second, The Applied Theory of Money, is about real world applications of principles.
 Given this, economic policies must be based on principles, for example, incomes and employment policies ought to rest on the principle of effective demand.
-Keynes had perceived very clearly that, in an uncertain and quickly evolving real world about which we have probable knowledge only, the most appropriate way to act rationally is to act on the basis of principles, and not on the basis of empirical laws or, by now, even of econometric results.
-This means that, in a classical-Keynesian perspective, long-period incomes and employment policies ought to be grounded upon the supermultiplier which is entirely governed by objective factors; most importantly, the long-period investment volume, is derived demand, and as such determined by longperiod effective demand, as appears from the supermuliplier (5.40) and the related investment equation (5.37); however, the individual investment projects are all subject to uncertainty: which projects will be successful, which ones are going to fail?
-The neoclassical mainstream economist, however, would suggest that economic policies be based on the principle of supply and demand, taking for granted well-behaved supply and demand curves.
+Keynes had perceived very clearly that, in an uncertain and quickly evolving complex real world about which we have probable knowledge only, the most appropriate way to act rationally is to act on the basis of principles, and not on the basis of empirical laws or, by now, even of econometric results.
+This means that, in a classical-Keynesian perspective, long-period incomes and employment policies ought to be grounded upon the supermultiplier which is entirely governed by objective factors; most importantly, the long-period investment volume, is derived demand, and as such determined by long-period effective demand, as appears from the supermuliplier (5.40) and the related investment equation (5.37); however, the individual investment projects are all subject to uncertainty: which projects will be successful, which ones are going to fail?
+The neoclassical mainstream economist, however, would suggest that economic policies be based on the principle of supply and demand, taking for granted well-behaved supply and demand curves and embodying rational, profit and utility maximising behaviour of the economic agents.